Pearl Harbor Aviation Museum: Exhibits

 In 2009, former McDonald's CEO Fred L. Turner sponsored the restoration of a Douglas SBD Dauntless.
 The Boeing N2S-3 Stearman used by former President George H. W. Bush for flight training and used for his first solo flight is an exhibit at the museum.

-The remains of the Japanese A6M2 Zero "B11-120" from the carrier Hiryu piloted by Airman First Class Shigenori Nishikaichi, who crash landed on Ni'ihau after the second wave of the attack on Pearl Harbor, are stored at the museum.
+The remains of the Japanese A6M2 Zero "B11-120" from the carrier Hiryu piloted by Airman First Class Shigenori Nishikaichi, who crash landed on Niʻihau after the second wave of the attack on Pearl Harbor, are stored at the museum.
 It is displayed exactly as it was after the crash.
 The remains of the tractor used to create trenches to prevent such a landing are stored at the museum.
 The trenches were created after the island was warned that the Japanese had planned to use the island as a forward operating base.

 A Japanese A6M2-21 Zero similar to the aircraft used in the attack on Pearl Harbor was salvaged in 1968 and restored to flying condition in 1985.
 Originally, it flew with the Japanese air group 201 in the Solomon Islands.
 It was sold to the Commemorative Air Force for use in air shows and later sold to the museum in 2006.

 On April 11, 2013, the remains of a B-17 bomber arrived at the Pacific Aviation Museum Pearl Harbor almost 70 years after avoiding destruction during the attack on Pearl Harbor.
 The restoration project is expected to cost $5,000,000.
 The plane, called "Swamp Ghost", was supposed to fly to Hickam Field on December 7, 1941 but was delayed due to engine trouble and avoided the attack.
 Later, it was used in the February 22, 1942 bombing of Rabaul.
 After the bombing, the plane was attacked by nine Japanese fighters on its return to base, was struck on the wing, and crashed in marsh water.
 The plane remained there for 64 years, earning its nickname, and the wreckage was used as a navigational aid.
 It appeared in National Geographic in 1992 and several attempts were made to recover the aircraft, but it was not successfully recovered until 2006 and arrived back in the United States in 2010.
 It was purchased by the museum in 2011.
 It was delivered in seven separate shipment containers and is being restored outside of hangar 79.

 In June 2012, the museum debuted a 10 ft tall, 40 ft wide diorama of the Battle of Midway.
 The diorama was commissioned in 2008 for $400,000 on the advice of Turner and took three years to complete by former US Navy pilot Karl Lau.